pkunick/cytu.be-policies/privacy.md

 It is important to note that when you send a chat message, that chat message is broadcast to every user in the channel.
-Other users could be monitoring or logging the chat messages separately from CyTube, so be careful what you say and do not post any personally identifying or private information.
+Other users could be monitoring or logging the chat messages separately from Mimic, so be careful what you say and do not post any personally identifying or private information.

 ## Private Messages

-CyTube also allows users in a channel to message each other privately.
-These messages are not logged to CyTube's server; however, as with chat messages, recipients of private messages may collect the information independently.
+Mimic also allows users in a channel to message each other privately.
+These messages are not logged to Mimic's server; however, as with chat messages, recipients of private messages may collect the information independently.

 ## Channel Data